OriginCodeAcademy/Cohort8/Projects/Week-01/README.md

 You have access to the building 24 hours a day, 7 days a week.
 Please note that the AC is only turned on Monday-Friday between the hours of 9-5.
 We provide box fans if you want to come in on the weekend or stay late after class.

-- [ ] Receive your building access card and key from administration.
+- [ ] Receive your building access card and key from the administration office.

 <hr />